COLLECTION 3: TRADITION AND MODERNITY

 In his New Essays Concerning Human Understanding, Leibniz comments on this list, and qualifies Locke’s abrupt and general condemnation by taking into consideration the circumstances; see the above mentioned entries.
 In addition, Leibniz adds a new kind of argument, the argument ad vertiginem, S. Vertigo.

-This brief list has nothing to do with the previous Ciceronian ones; its aim is to oppose the first three fallacious arguments to the last one, the only one to “bring true instruction with it, and advance us in our way to knowledge” (op. cit., p.
+This short list has nothing to do with the previous Ciceronian ones; its purpose is to contrast the first three fallacious arguments with the last one, the only one that “brings true instruction and advances us in our way to knowledge” (op. cit., p.
 411).
-Reasoning and the methods used in mathematics and experimental sciences are introduced under the heading ad judicium.
-Contrary to the classical typologies, these arguments are not associated to a logic itself backed by a natural ontology, but rather to the requirements of scientific method, S. Fallacy.
+Mathematics and experimental sciences are introduced under the heading ad judicium.
+Contrary to the classical typologies, these arguments are not associated with a logic itself based on a natural ontology, but rather with the requirements of the scientific method, S. Fallacy.
 We are thus entering a new argumentative world.